learn-co-curriculum/react-hooks-import-export/README.md

 `import {function()} from` allows us to grab a specific function by name, and use that function within the body of a new module.

-We're able to reference the function imported by it's previously declared name, or rename it inside of our `import` statement.
+We're able to reference the function imported by its previously declared name, or rename it inside of our `import` statement.

 ```js